semantic-foxes/dnlp_ss23/README.md

 We used `bert-base-uncased` BERT.

-### Data combination
+### Multitask trainig stategy

 Since 3 datasets have different amount of data, we can combine them differently for training purposes.
 There are several options for `dataloader_mode`:

 - `sequential` - traverse the whole dataset one after another (good for training with freezed BERT)
-- `continuos` - 'infinitely' iterate over datasets (one epoch is determined by the minimal length among datasets)
+- `continuos` - 'infinitely' iterate over datasets (one epoch is determined by the minimal length of datasets)
 - `exhaust` - choose batch randomly without replacements

 Additionally, there are several options to enhance behaviour of these combinations: